andrewacashner/hearingfaithms/chapters/chapter-3.md

 sentence of the poem corresponds literally to a phrase used by Augustine in the famous passage about listening to music in the *Confessions*.
-Augustine confesses that he sins when "it happens to me that the song moves me more than what is is sung."
+Augustine confesses that he sins when "it happens to me that the song moves me more than what is sung."
-[@Augustine:ConfessionesPL, 10:33 XXX:
+[@Augustine:ConfessionesPL, 10:33:
 "Tamen, cum mihi accidit ut me amplius cantus, quam res quae canitur, moveat;
 poenaliter me peccare confiteor, et tunc mallem non audire cantantem."]
+A popular translation renders this as follows: "It is not the singing that moves me but the meaning of the words when they are sung."
+[@Augustine:ConfessionsPenguin, 239]
+But Augustine's dilemma is not between words and music, but between different ways of hearing music.
-Though it is plausible to translate the passage as referring to "the song, rather than the words that are sung" (as in Strunk XXX), Augustine twice in this passage uses the same words contrasting *cantus* (song) with *res quae canitur*, literally "the thing that is sung."
+Augustine twice in this passage uses the same words contrasting *cantus* (song) with *res quae canitur*, literally "the thing that is sung."
 This choice of words connects to Augustine's theology of signs in *De doctrina christiana*, in which everything in the world is either a *res* (thing, object) or a *signum* (sign) that points to a *res*.